Mixed Breed Dogs

 About the Bullador

-The Bullador is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Bullador is best matched with experienced owners.
+The Bullador is a cross between the English Bulldog and Labrador Retriever.
+The Bullador is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Bullador is best matched with experienced owners.
 Typically standing 17 to 20 inches and weighing 50 to 90 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Bullador brings a distinct combination of traits that sets it apart.
 The Bullador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bullador loves being close to its people and forms strong bonds with every member of the household.